darrylsan/Project-14/README.md

 ## Time taken to finish this project

--   7 hour taken to complete it with all tweaks like which font to use how much padding & margin to give :).
+-   7 hour taken to complete it with all tweaks like which font to use how much padding & margin to give.

 #### Screenshot